 Other credit cards similar to the Marriott Bold

-If you’re willing to pay a $95 annual fee, you can sign up instead for the Marriott Bonvoy Boundless™ Credit Card and earn 3 free nights that each can be used at properties worth up to 50,000 points after spending $3,000 on purchases within the first three months of opening the account.
+If you’re willing to pay a $95 annual fee, you can sign up instead for the Marriott Bonvoy Boundless™ Credit Card and earn 3 free night awards (worth up to 50,000 points per award night) after spending $3,000 on purchases within the first three months of opening the account.
 This Marriott credit card also earns more points on Marriott purchases and comes with a free night award (good at properties worth up to 35,000 points) starting with the second year you have the card and every year thereafter.

-Luxury travelers can also consider the Marriott Bonvoy Brilliant™ American Express® Card, which offers new card members the chance to earn 75,000 bonus points after spending $3,000 in purchases within the first three months of opening the account.
+Luxury travelers can also consider the Marriott Bonvoy Brilliant® American Express® Card, which offers new card members the chance to earn 150,000 bonus points after spending $5,000 in purchases within the first three months of opening the account.

-This card charges a hefty $450 annual fee (see rates and fees), yet true Marriott enthusiasts will get plenty of value thanks to benefits like a $300 annual credit for Marriott stays, a Priority Pass Select airport lounge membership (enrollment required), a fee credit for Global Entry or TSA PreCheck membership and more.
+This card charges a hefty $650 annual fee (see rates and fees), yet true Marriott enthusiasts will get plenty of value thanks to benefits like a $300 annual credit for restaurant purchases worldwide (up to $25 per month), a Priority Pass Select airport lounge membership (enrollment required), cell phone protection, a fee credit for Global Entry or TSA PreCheck membership and more.
+With this card you’ll also receive an Annual Free Night Certificate which can be redeemed at any Marriott property up to 85,000 points per night.

 Finally, let’s not forget that Marriott Bonvoy is a Chase Ultimate Rewards partner.
 This means you can use cards like the Chase Sapphire Preferred® or Chase Sapphire Reserve® to earn rewards and transfer them to Marriott at a one-to-one ratio.
 While Chase points are worth considerably more on average than Marriott points, the ability to transfer points to Marriott can be helpful if you need to top off your account for a redemption you want to make.